1.What type of accreditation or licensing does the program have?

 Skyland Trail has received The Joint Commission Gold Seal of Approval since 1998.
 Accreditation from the Joint Commission indicates excellence in ensuring patient safety and quality of care.
-Skyland Trail facilities are also licensed by the state of Georgia Department of Community Health as personal care homes.
+Skyland Trail adult facilities are also licensed by the state of Georgia Department of Community Health as personal care homes.

 2. Is the mental health treatment center using evidence-based, or science-based, treatment methods?

 Some treatment approaches may sound good on paper or on a website.
 They may even seem relaxing or enjoyable.
 New, untested approaches may appear to be an easy fix.